Chennai Slam

 Chennai Slam was an UBA Pro Basketball League franchise based in Chennai, Tamil Nadu which began to play in 2015.
 They were the only team who has won the league twice.

 History

-On 17 July 2015 at Gachibowli Indoor Stadium, Chennai Slam start their first UBA Pro Basketball League with a 65–61 loss to Hyderabad Sky, but made a comeback with four victories.
-The team finished its 6-game regular season in second place in the division.
+On 17 July 2015 at Gachibowli Indoor Stadium, Chennai Slam started their first UBA Pro Basketball League season with a 65–61 loss to Hyderabad Sky, but made a comeback with four victories.
+The team finished its 6-game regular season in second place.

 In the semifinals, Chennai Slam won over Punjab Steelers 92–77.
 They won the first season of the UBA Pro Basketball League by beating Pune Peshwas 81–49 in the finals.